eugenefil/termgrasp/design.md

 ## how duolingo does it

-Duolingo does typical lessons of 13-15 tasks.
-If all tasks are completed without error, 2 extra tasks of higher complexity are done, otherwise failed tasks are repeated.
+Duolingo does typical lessons of 15 tasks.
+If 13 tasks are completed without error, 2 last tasks will have higher complexity, otherwise failed tasks are repeated after task 15 _endlessly_ until every task is answered correctly.
 3-7 lessons form a level.
 Last lesson of the level is for reviewing the mistakes and/or reinforcing the material with harder tasks.
-It is shorter and may be skipped.
+It is typically shorter.

 A topic takes 3 levels of progressing complexity.
 The hardest tasks of the 1st level are among normal tasks of the 2nd.
-Level 1 is for introducing new words with pictures.
+Level 1 is for introducing new words and phrases.
+There are no new words/phrases in levels 2-3 - they are for reinforcing.

 2 topics of 3 levels each are grouped into a unit along with extra levels (3 stories, 1 personalized practice and final review) giving typically 11 levels per unit.
 Topic levels are intertwined somewhat: t1-easy t1-medium t2-easy t1-hard t2-medium t2-hard.
 Units are just containers for levels and have no names, numbered sequentially.